Ultimate-Universe/WRSR-TesmioLoader-RollingStockRoadTransport/README.md

 A heavy transporter with a short defined vehicle deck can therefore carry fewer wagon types than a lighter truck with a longer defined deck.

 This is expected behaviour.
 The quickest compatibility check is the truck's **Vehicle type selection** menu.

-## Current-year availability

-The selector retains the game's rolling-stock availability rules.
-A wagon/locomotive must be available at the current game date before it is offered for that truck, then it must also pass the truck's payload and deck-length limits.

-Workshop rolling stock is evaluated through the same imported-asset list when it uses the normal top-level rail vehicle definitions.

-## What the plugin does not do

-- It does not turn ordinary cargo trucks into vehicle carriers.
-- It does not provide unlimited payload.
-- It does not ignore longitudinal deck length.
-- It does not permanently change railway depots into road depots.
-- It does not use a per-frame building highlighter/world scan to make depot delivery work.
-- It does not redistribute game executables, decompiled code, or game assets.

 ## Configuration